|The Importance of B12

 antibiotics or anti-convulsants and parasites (specifically tapeworm).
 Large parasites like the beef tapeworm

 compete for nutrients by robbing the body of micronutrients and vitamins.
+A side note, if you give your kitty the

 I gave Alex .50 ml of B12 injections twice a week, with my vet’s consent, and besides helping her malabsorption,